 The top set will also be prepared for the AQA Level 2 qualification in Further Mathematics.
-This is an additional GCSE level qualification that brings together some of the more advanced topics from International GCSE with some new work from the beginning of A Level Mathematics.
-Entry into the examination will depend on the judgement of your teacher and will be optional.
+This is an additional Level 2 qualification that brings together some of the more advanced topics from International GCSE with some new work from the beginning of A Level Mathematics.
+In order to be entered into the examination, pupils should achieve at least grade 8 in the January mock examinations of Year 11.
+Entry is also optional - some pupils in the top set may prefer to focus on maximising their GCSE grade.